 Art remains integral in the process of accepting and wrestling with the reality of being unconditionally and lovingly adopted into the family of God.

 We all look for meaning in life.
 It was this search, coupled with a love for art, which originally drove me into the library in high school to pour over books on Picasso, Matisse, and the like.
 Inspired, I worked hard to create a portfolio that would earn me entry into CalArts, a place where rich, creative exploration was encouraged and revered.
 CalArts also boasted impressive alumni, multi-disciplinary opportunities, and connection to creative industry.
-I was determined to make a splash.

-After my first year, I became disenchanted with the repetitive nature of animation.
+A year in, I became disenchanted with the repetitive nature of animation.
 I discovered that painting and drawing, with their immediacy, were my real passion.

 Three teachers profoundly influenced my development as a young artist: Eva Roberts, Cornelius Cole, and E. Michael Mitchell.
 Mike was the key mentor and much of what I understand about art is colored by his input.
 His life drawing class, where I learned to value and trust my own eye, was the best attended course in the school because of his ability to discover and nurture honest voices in young people.
 After graduating with my BFA in 1999, my first job was assisting Mike in class; it was a great experience.